ThaSami/MapReduce/README.md

 7- Reducer Function (must return a generic hashmap and takes hashmap) defines the function to run on the reducer nodes.

+## Note
+Make sure to edit the Main server ip in /src/main/java/com/atypon/utility/Constants.java to match your host ip address.

 ## Contribution
 just add your classes and define the workflow steps in src/main/resources/